-We entered into a standby letter of credit with a bank in July 2004, which is related to a building lease, with a credit limit of \$0.5 million at each of December 31, 2012 and 2011.
-We entered into two standby letters of credit with a bank in May 2007, which is related to our workers compensation insurance policy, for a combined credit limit of \$0.6 million and \$0.8 million at December 2012 and 2011, respectively.
+We entered into a standby letter of credit with a bank in July 2004, which is related to a building lease, with a credit limit of \$0.5 million at both December 31, 2013 and 2012.
+We entered into two standby letters of credit with a bank in May 2007, which is related to our workers compensation insurance policy, for a combined credit limit of \$0.7 million and \$0.6 million at December 31, 2013 and 2012, respectively.
 All three letters of credit are fully collateralized by long-term restricted cash and investments.
-As of December 31, 2012, the full amount of our three letters of credit was still available.
+As of December 31, 2013, the full amount of our three letters of credit was still available.

 As part of a purchasing card program with a bank we initiated during 2007, we were required to provide collateral in the form of a non-interest bearing certificate of deposit.
-The collateral at December 31, 2012 and 2011 was \$2.5 million and \$2.9 million, respectively.
-We recorded these amounts in the accompanying Consolidated Balance Sheet as Long-term restricted cash and investments as the certificates of deposit were restricted as to withdrawal.
+The collateral at December 31, 2013 and 2012 was \$3.5 million and \$2.5 million, respectively.
+We recorded these amounts in the Consolidated Balance Sheet as Long-term restricted cash and investments as the certificates of deposit were restricted as to withdrawal.